 Where: Brunner Farmhouse, 640 Main St., Broomfield, CO 80020

-The Broomfield Spellbinders® Chapter helps support and encourage our members in the art of storytelling, by planning fun monthly meetings with time for fellowship, shared stories, and ideas as well as help in becoming better storytellers.
+Our Steering Committee helps support and encourage our members in the art of storytelling by planning fun monthly meetings with time for fellowship, shared stories, and ideas as well as help in becoming better storytellers.
 We would love to have you join us for our monthly meeting and meet our Spellbinders® community!
-Before your first visit, please email our Chapter Leader Kay Landers at GaryandKay13@gmail.com to let us know that you are coming.
-If you would like to join us, contact either of the members whose e-mails appear above.

 Covid resiliency: Members of Broomfield Spellbinders thrive on face-to-face interaction with young listeners—seeing their faces light up as they experience the joy of oral storytelling and being greeted like rock stars when they enter the classroom.
 After the schools' response to COVID prevented our presence in classrooms, a few brave souls shared stories using video conferencing and quickly learned that there are significant differences between live storytelling and virtual storytelling.
 So, the program focused on preparing our members to be effective and comfortable with virtual storytelling.
 These efforts began with monthly story circles in 2020 that allowed members to meet with other storytellers (via Zoom) to share stories and get feedback.
 Working with other Spellbinders organizations, Broomfield’s chapter leaders developed a four-hour training session that focused on how to adapt techniques and stories to address the unique aspects of virtual storytelling.
 This training consisted of two 2-hour classes a few days apart.
 It included a brief “homework” assignment and gave participants the opportunity to demonstrate what they has learned and received peer feedback.
-The training ensured that Broomfield Storytellers could continue to support local teachers by sharing stories with their students using the available technology until life returns to normal.
-Like everyone else, we hope that will be very soon!
+The training ensured that Broomfield Storytellers could continue to support local teachers by sharing stories with their students using the available technology until life returned to normal.
+It is great to be back telling face-to-face.